 Inconsistent discovery process

-Improper due diligence
+Improper due diligence process

-Paying more than the real value
+Paying more than the expected purchase price, reasonable for company

 Information security issues